-We want children to enjoy coming to school, and enjoy learning.
+We want children to enjoy coming to school and enjoy learning.
 Creating a positive learning experience and growing personal development are at the heart of our school's curriculum.
-The 'curriculum' is a wide term we use to describe all the experiences children have in school, that make them feel prepared for their next steps of life.
-We want children to enjoy and achieve in their time at Hall Cliffe Primary School, leaving with positive memories and a thirst to continue learning.
+The 'curriculum' is a wide term we use to describe all the experiences children have in school, which make them feel prepared for their next steps in life.
+We want children to enjoy and achieve in their time at Bramley Hill School, leaving with positive memories and a thirst to continue learning.

-Our curriculum is intended to be holistic.
+Our curriculum is intended to be broad and balanced.
 We aim to meet the academic, social, emotional and mental health needs of our children reflecting their starting points, Special Educational Needs and life experiences (or sometimes Adverse Childhood Experiences).
-We strive to be inclusive.
-We want all children to access full time, classroom learning.
+We strive to be inclusive and want all children to access full time learning.
 We teach children how to contribute in a meaningful way to our school, their communities and the wider world.

-Many of our children have come from a background of partial timetables, inconsistent attendance, high numbers of suspensions and have not accessed an appropriate, meaningful curriculum.
+Many of our children have come from a background of partial timetables, inconsistent attendance, high numbers of suspensions and have not accessed an appropriate, broad and balanced curriculum.
 Our children often have additional learning challenges such as the ability to maintain or process information.
-We aim to provide all children with access to within house therapy and clinical services, in order to manage and overcome their individual challenges.
-We teach children about their own neurodivergent profile and the strengths and challenges that this may bring.
-We teach children how to keep themselves safe, recognising that their disabilities and/or life experiences make them particularly vulnerable.
+Pupils will have access to our clinical team at the school and all staff are trained in our Therapeutic Parenting model.

-We recognise that many children have often not accessed classroom learning, or a full time school timetable for some time when they join Hall Cliffe Primary School.
+We recognise that many children have often not accessed formal learning, or a full-time school timetable for some time when they join Bramley Hill School.
 They are often not emotionally regulated and ready to learn.
 Children may need to begin to access more formal learning once other SEN needs are met.